 Formation of a Pi Bond

 The carbocation can receive electrons from nearby hydrogen to remove its positive charge and to complete its octet.
-Thus a new pi bond can be formed.
-The hydrogen atom is generally must be removed by any base.
-Due to the high reactivity of the carbocations even a weak base such as water or iodide ion are able to facilitate the deprotonation.
-Whenever such deprotonation occurs two types of products are formed.
+Thus, a new pi bond can be formed.
+Generally, the hydrogen atom must be removed by any base.
+Due to the high reactivity of the carbocations, even weak bases such as water or iodide ion are able to facilitate the deprotonation.
+Whenever such deprotonation occurs, two types of products are formed.
 The more stable compound is the major product.

 The bonding electrons of a carbocation can be shifted between adjacent atoms so that a more stable carbocation can be formed.
-For instance, rearrangement will be highly favoured if there is a conversion of a secondary carbocation that can be formed from a primary carbocation The reason is simple because the carbocation is more stabilized in secondary carbocation than in a primary carbocation.
+For instance, rearrangement will be highly favoured if there is a conversion of a secondary carbocation that can be formed from a primary carbocation.
+The reason is simple, the carbocation is more stabilized in secondary carbocation than in primary carbocation.

 The different types of carbocation rearrangement are given below:

-Here hydrogen is shifted from 1st carbon to 2nd carbon.
-So the carbocation has changed from primary to the secondary carbocation.
-Thus forming a more stable structure.
+Here, hydrogen is shifted from 1st carbon to 2nd carbon.
+So, the carbocation has changed from primary to secondary carbonation, thus forming a more stable structure.

 Here, the methyl group shifts to the primary carbon to form a more stable structure.
 The carbocation is secondary carbocation, so more stable than primary carbocation.

 The entire phenyl group can also be shifted to obtain a more stable secondary or tertiary carbocation than a primary carbocation.
-This is also interesting to know that a phenyl shift is more favoured than a methyl shift.
+It is also interesting to know that a phenyl shift is more favoured than a methyl shift.